“Lean on Me”

 Richmond International Film Festival

-I know we all have short attention spans so, if at first glance this bio seems too long, feel free to click on the menu above and go straight to the work!
+I know we all have short attention spans so, if at first glance this bio seems too long, feel free to browse the menu above and go straight to the work!

 Back in 2001, I was honored to be nominated for an AICE award for NY Dept. of Tourism's New Day, an effort to revitalize the city after the Sept.
 11 terrorist attacks, and still one of my favorite working experiences.
 Before that, as Senior Editor on the PBS series NY Expeditions, I experienced long-form for the first time and was thrilled to see the show utilized in educational programs across New York schools, especially since there are so many teachers in my family (my wife being one of them).

-I am proud to work with a diverse array of clients like Mercedes, Mount Sinai, BMW, Scotts/Miracle-Gro, United Healthcare, Atlantis Resorts, Humira, Symbicort, Blistex, Canon, Visa, Advil, Verizon, and Fidelis, to name a few.
+I am proud to work with a diverse array of clients like Mercedes, Mount Sinai, BMW, Scotts/Miracle-Gro, United Healthcare, BayCare, Humira, Symbicort, Blistex, Canon, Visa, Advil, and Verizon to name a few.